Executive Director: Jena Mottola

 Moving back to the Midwest was when Jena began leading a team of professionals at a nonprofit museum.
 Jumping in with her sleeves rolled, she quickly took the organization from a marginal number of visitors to over fifteen thousand per year.
 No small feat.
 She did this by raising additional grant funds, gaining memberships, expanding educational programming and hiring a supporting staff.
 That sounds simple on paper but what it means is that Jena’s professional strategy focuses on three main areas when aligning herself with any organization; partnerships, fiscal preparedness and leading a thriving team.

 Jena is passionate about nonprofit work and has a personal and lifelong respect for mental health.
 In her spare time she immerses herself in all things health and nutrition.
-She loves hiking and hanging out with her husband, two kiddos and the family dog.
+She loves hiking, snowshoeing, and time with her family when travel allows.
 Jena holds a dual master’s degree in nonprofit management as well as negotiation and conflict resolution.

 Email: jena@nhpsychology.org